AP78-KU/guvva-akshitha/README.md

 In digital electronics logic levels represent the two binary states (0 and 1). these two states are represented by the specific voltage levels . a logic high is represented by a high voltage,while a logic low is represented by a low voltage,often ground 0v.these voltages will be depend on the technology used such as TTL and CMOS and other logic familes.proper logic levels are requiered for proper functioning.

+# number systems

+*Number systems* ate essential for representing and manipulating within the elvtronic circuits and devices.they are *binary, octal, decimal,and hexadecimal*.

+These systems are different bases (2 8 10 and 16 respectively) to represent the numerical values.

+-**Binary number system:**
+uses only two digits.
+Each position in a binry number reoresents apower of 2. these system is used in digital circuits and computer systems because its easy to represent using on/off switches or voltage levels.

+-**octal number system:**
+uses digits 0 through 7.
+Each position representsa power of 8. can be used as shorthand for representing the numbers as each octal digits corresponds to three binary digits.

+-**Decimal number system:**
+these system uses digits only 0 through 9. each position represnts a power of 10.

+-**Hexa decimal number systeem:** uses digits 0 to 9 and letters A to F to represent the values 10-15.
+It is used in computer programming and memory adress represntation.

+# Conversion between the number system

+Converting between number systems—binary (base-2), decimal (base-10), octal (base-8), and hexadecimal (base-16)—is a fundamental skill in computer science and digital electronics.
+Here's a concise guide with examples and methods for each conversion:

+-**decimal to binary:**
+divide the decimal number by 2,and take the remainder and read the remainders from from bottom to top.

+-**decimal to octal:**
+divide the decimal number by 8, and take the remainder and read the remainders from bottom to top.

+-**decimal to hexa decimal:**
+divide the decimal number by 16, and recording the remainders , use A to F FROM 10 to 25,and read the remainders from bottom to top

+-**Binary to decimal:**
+Multiply each binary digit by 2 raised to the power of its position (starting from 0 on the right).
+Sum the results.

+-**Binary to octal:**
+Group the binary digits into sets of three (from right to left).
+Convert each group to its octal equivalent.

+-**Bnary to hexadecimal:**
+Group the binary digits into sets of four (from right to left).
+Convert each group to its hexadecimal equivalent.